WillBrubaker/awesome-surveys/README.md

 ## Description ##

+Version 2.0 is a major rewrite to address the issues of data loss that some users have been experiencing.
+Surveys are now custom post types and leverage the WordPress post editor.
+Individual responses are stored as post meta - each response is represented by one row in the post meta table for the survey.

 This plugin allows you to create surveys with an easy-to-use form builder, publish surveys with a simple shortcode and view survey results in the admin backend.
 You maintain control of your data.
 Automatic form validation is included.

 ### Features ###